osgi/design/README.md

 Readers are expected to be familiar with OSGi Technology and the currently published OSGi specification documents.
 Readers should refer to <http://www.osgi.org/Technology/HomePage> for more information on the OSGi Technology.
 There readers can find a description of the OSGi Technology, as well as links to whitepapers and the OSGi specification documents, which are all available for download.

+A list of RFCs in this repository is at [http://wiki.osgi.org/wiki/RFCs](http://wiki.osgi.org/wiki/RFCs) with links to the RFCs in the [GitHub mirror](https://github.com/osgi/design).
+This list is maintained by the OSGi community and may not always be up to date.

 # License

 The contents of this repository are made available to the public under the terms of the [OSGi Distribution and Feedback License](http://www.osgi.org/Main/OSGiDistributionAndFeedbackLicense) which is reproduced below.